hamaluik/blog.hamaluik.ca/posts/2015-11-04-quaternions-as-four-dimensional-complex-numbers.md

 > In mathematics, particularly linear algebra, an orthonormal basis for an inner product space V with finite dimension is a basis for V whose vectors are orthonormal, that is, they are all unit vectors and orthogonal to each other.

 That is to say, an orthonormal basis is a set of vectors which are **all** perpendicular to each other.
-You almost assuredly know one such basis: the `<x, y, z>` coordinate system (also called the "[Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system)").
+You almost assuredly know one such basis: the $\langle x, y, z \rangle$ coordinate system (also called the "[Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system)").
 Essentially each component of the basis represents a different dimension.
 There are many other orthonormal bases, for example: 2D Cartesian coordinates, polar coordinates (2D), cylindrical coordinates (3D), and spherical coordinates (3D) to name a few.

-As it turns out, complex numbers *also* form an orthonormal basis.
-However, instead of representing physical dimensions, complex numbers represent a complex plane composed of *real* and *imaginary* components representing real and imaginary dimensions.
+As it turns out, complex numbers _also_ form an orthonormal basis.
+However, instead of representing physical dimensions, complex numbers represent a complex plane composed of _real_ and _imaginary_ components representing real and imaginary dimensions.

 ## Complex Numbers

-Complex numbers are just two-dimensional vectors which are composed of both *real* and *imaginary* dimensions.
-In the 2D Cartesian coordinate system, vectors are composed of the `x` and `y` dimensions.
-In the complex plane, the imaginary dimension is given the label `i`, where:
+Complex numbers are just two-dimensional vectors which are composed of both _real_ and _imaginary_ dimensions.
+In the 2D Cartesian coordinate system, vectors are composed of the $x$ and $y$ dimensions.
+In the complex plane, the imaginary dimension is given the label $i$, where:

 ```katex
 \hat{i}^2 = -1